minmay/improving-your-relational-database-architecture/README.md

 open index.html
 ```

-If you use Macports take note install graphviz with this command.
+If you use Macports you can install graphviz with this command.

 ```
 sudo port install graphviz